aokblast/NTNU_Programming_Homework/hw02-03/README.md

 ./hw0304:
 Just Execute the file.

-Using step
+./hw0305:
-Restriction on Number
+1. You can only type integer
-Duplicate information is not allow
+2. Can't have totally same data on city, commander, monarch

-Cant change phy and active and age
+Can't change phy and active and age